Buffers

 Note Layers are not saved with a file, so you will have to merge your layers before saving your image.

-With this submenu, you can set the current mode for buffer mixing.
-Default mode is currently the Multiply mode.
+With this sub-menu, you can set the current mode for swap mixing.

-Additive Adds the RGB values of the main and swap buffers
+Additive Adds the RGB values of the main and swap images

-Subtractive subtracts the main buffer from the swap.
+Subtractive subtracts the main image from the swap image.

-Multiply mode multiplies the pixels of the swap and main buffers (and divides them by 255.)
+Multiply mode multiplies the pixels of the swap and main images (and divides them by 255.)
 The result is similar to painting with ink on ink.
 The result is always darker.

 Divide is the complement of multiply.
 Use it as you see fit.